RDP1974/Delphi64RTL/Readme.md

 The library is well tested, but if you found any trouble please notify me.

-The library is linked to visual c++ ucrt, so you need to install visual c++ latest redistributables, if so you can freely deploy everywhere
+The library is linked to visual c++ ucrt, so you need to install visual c++ latest redistributable

 Thank you and best regards